Cyber specialist to testify at U.S. soldier's WikiLeaks trial

 Special Agent David Shaver from the Army Computer Crimes Investigation Unit, an expert on cyber crime, will be the first witness called on Tuesday, prosecutors told the judge, Colonel Denise Lind.

 Shaver is among 141 government witnesses in the trial, which is scheduled to run until late August at the earliest.
-The defense has listed 46 witnesses.
+The defence has listed 46 witnesses.

 Manning, a former intelligence analyst, could be sentenced to life in prison without parole if convicted.
 He faces 21 charges, including the most serious one of aiding the enemy, and prosecution under the Espionage Act of 1917.